zdravkov/kendo-docs/framework/validator/how-to/use-error-template.md

 description: Use a template to customize the tooltip
 ---

-# Add tooltip for grid cell
+# Use a template to customize the tooltip

 The example below demonstrates how to use an [errorTemplate](/api/framework/validator#configuration-errorTemplate) to customize the tooltip.